ling89889988952/RokuFlashback/README.md

 This project is a video app based on Roku.

+## username & password & vertify code
+(make sure upload the database to localhost)
+username: admin
+password: 123456
+vertify code: hello

 ## Prerequisites
 This project use the Vue.js to create the front-end framework and using LAMP stack (Linux, Apache, MySql and PHP) for the server side, also using the gulp to do that.

+- Make sure upload the database file(in database folder) to
+  your localhost

 - Insatll SASS(scss)
     - Macs have it installed by default.